Allergy and Immunology Program - Care Team

 Dr. Samira Jeimy

-Dr. Jeimy completed medical school and internal medicine residency at the University of Toronto, followed by clinical immunology and allergy fellowship at Western University.
-She completed PhD studies in platelet immunology at McMaster University, supported by a Canadian Institutes of Health Research (CIHR) Banting and Best Doctoral Award.
-She is board certified in internal medicine (FRCPC, ABIM), and in clinical immunology and allergy (FRCPC).
+Dr. Samira Jeimy is an Associate Professor and Research Lead in the Division of Clinical Immunology and Allergy at Western University.
+She completed medical school and Internal Medicine residency at the University of Toronto, followed by fellowship training in Clinical Immunology and Allergy at Western University.
+She earned her PhD in platelet immunology at McMaster University, supported by a CIHR Banting and Best Doctoral Award.

 Dr. Harold Kim